-If swallowed: Call a Poison Control Center or doctor immediately for treatment advice.
+- If swallowed: Call a Poison Control Center or doctor immediately for treatment advice.
+Do not induce vomiting unless told to do so by a Poison Control Center or doctor.
 Do not give any liquid to the person.
-Do not induce vomiting unless told to do so by a Poison Control Center or doctor.
-Do not give anything by mouth to an unconscious person.

-If in eyes: Hold eye open and rinse slowly and gently with water for 15-20 minutes.
-Remove contact lenses, if present, after the first 5 minutes, then continue rinsing eye.
-Call a Poison Control Center or doctor for treatment advice.
+Do not give anything by mouth to an unconscious person. - •If in eyes!
+Hold eye open and rinse slowly and gently with water for 15-20 minutes.
+Remove contact lenses, if present, after the first 5 minutes, then continue rinsing, Call a Poison Control Center or doctor for treatment advice.
+Note: Have the product container or label with you when calling a Poison Control Center or doctor or going for treatment.